OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

   Examples:

-  - Depending on the user role, allow your Supplier to edit the field "Unit Price", while the custumer only sees it as read only.
+  - Depending on the user role, allow your Supplier to edit the field "Unit Price", while the customer only sees it as read only.
   - A user selects his payment option and that action will hide the unnecessary elements.

 - **Add Validation Message**